ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 ```

 ### Install from Backup (CE Operator)
-Deploy a new MongoDB instance and restore data from a backup.
+Deploy a new MongoDB instance using configuration from a backup and restore data from a backup.
 This is useful for disaster recovery or migrating MongoDB to a new cluster.

 ```yaml
 - hosts: localhost